The untold story: Controlling costs through payment integrity

 Find ways clients and their employees can simplify the experience, make healthier choices and lower costs.

 - National Health Care Anti-Fraud Association.
-“The Challenge of Health Care Fraud.” nhcaa.org, February 2020.
+“The Challenge of Health Care Fraud.” nhcaa.org.
+Accessed April 2021.

-- Based on 2018 UnitedHealthcare ASO data analysis.
+- Savings based on 2019 UnitedHealthcare ASO data analysis.